WebFiori/framework/README.md

 * Changing whole user interface by changing one line of code.
 * Ability to move the source code of the web application without having to do a lot of re-configuration.
 * Sending HTML email messages with attachments without having to write a lot of code.
+* Solved the issues which are found in default PHP session management implementation.

 ## Getting Started
 To learn the basics of how to use the framework, please head on to https://webfiori.com/learn.
-Also, you can head on to the following playlist in YouTube which contains a good set of videos which can help: https://www.youtube.com/playlist?list=PLeU-QhqUhxjkACpXiPTRM9fH_zw1KF1UD.
+You can also read the docs which can be found in [docs repo](https://github.com/usernane/wf-docs).
+In addition to that, you can read the API docs of the framework at [the official website](https://webfiori.com/docs).

 ## Supported Environments
 | PHP | AMD64 (Targeted)     | ppc64le              | s390x                | arm64                |